-- It receives the signals from the ganged SiPM, performs digitization and communicates with the DAQ; - Based on a commercial chip used for medical applications (board originally developed for the veto system of the Mu2e experiment) → cost/channel very favorable; - It leaves outside the cryostat at room temperature - Successfully tested with G. Cancelo active ganging board - See J. Spitz talk balun from Michigan
+- It receives the signals from the ganged SiPM, performs digitization and communicates with the DAQ; - Baseline design based on a commercial chip used for medical applications (board originally developed for the veto system of the Mu2e experiment).
+Cost/channel very favorable (see J. Spitz talk); - Successfully tested in combination with G. Cancelo active ganging board - A second design is being developed in Latin America (Colmbia and Brazil).
+Integration of the ganged signal followed by a (slow) digitization to detect the peak of the integrated signal.